 If repairs are needed to the body or to the hull contact your authorized Sea-Doo Sport Boats dealer.
 For paint touch up to mechanical parts use BRP spray paint.
-For minor gelcoat repairs, a Gelcote[†] repair kit is available from Gelcote International (www.gelcote.ca).
+For minor Gelcote† repairs, a repair kit is available from Gelcote International (www.gelcote.ca).
 Replace damaged labels/decals.

 Once boat is on trailer, unscrew the drain plug, block the wheels and raise the bow slightly with the trailer jack (if so equipped) to allow water to drain.
 Clean the bilge with hot water and detergent or with bilge cleaner.
 Rinse thoroughly.
-Leave all compartments open to air dry.
+Unscrew drain plugs, block wheels and raise the bow with the trailer jack (if so equipped) to drain bilge.